tpbrisco/cfopscon/README.md

   - data=_mod\_specific_ - module-specific comma-seperated list
   - brand=_string_ - branding name for redirect pages
   - debug=_False_ - module-specific debugging

+### audit
+- enable=["False", "True"]
+- data=app_name,log_type,username,password,url

+"App_name" is how the application will identify itself, the log type may be "audit" or something similar, the audit logging assumes basic auth (username, password) or no authentication to the indicated URL which will be used for POST operations.

+The data logged is a JSON object indicating person logged in (username), the IP address from which they are connecting (origin), the time that the request was received (receive_time), and the URL (path), HTTP operation (http_method), and parameters (query).
+The application name and log class (from the parameters) are included as well.

 ### errands\__deployment-prefix_ options
 - allow=["regexp", "regexp"]